olanrewaju-M-Yusuf/cyberdefender/Multiple-Inputs.md

 ### Notes
 When using multiple inputs, there are some limitations to be aware of:
 - CyberChef can be very CPU intensive when loading and baking inputs, so either the browser or your entire computer may slow down as a result.
+To make the most of systems with multiple processing cores, CyberChef will attempt to spin up multiple threads to handle the different inputs (this number is calculated as the number of available cores minus one, to make sure the UI does not become unresponsive).
 - On low memory systems, Firefox may frequently run out of memory to use and close the tab.
-- On Windows systems, Chrome doesn't let us use more than around 2-3GB of RAM.
-If CyberChef tries to use more than this, Chrome will close the tab.
+- On Windows systems, Chrome does not allow a browser tab to use more than around 2-3GB of RAM.
+If you try to load too much data into CyberChef, Chrome will close the tab.
 - Both browsers can load up to around 500,000 files using the open folder dialog.
     - In Chrome, loading more than it can handle will instantly crash the entire browser.
-    - Firefox silently cancels loading files if the number of files is above the limits
+    - Firefox silently cancels loading files if the number of files is above its limit.